vihanpereraux/YT-Captions/README.md

 ## Usage

-1. Click the extension icon in the Firefox toolbar to open the settings panel
+1. Click the extension icon in the Firefox toolbar to open the settings panel.
 2. Customize your YouTube experience:
-   - Adjust home screen element visibility
+   - Adjust home screen element visibility.
-   - Configure video player controls
+   - Configure video player controls.
-   - Customize caption appearance
+   - Customize caption appearance.
-   - Set overlay preferences
+   - Set overlay preferences.
-   - Toggle video effects
+   - Toggle video effects (experimental).
-3. All changes are applied instantly to the active YouTube tab
+3. All changes are applied instantly to the active YouTube tab.
-4. Settings are automatically saved and persist between sessions
+4. Settings are automatically saved and persist between sessions.

 ## Noob Technical Details : )

 ### File Structure
-- `popup.html`: Extension UI and settings panel
+- `popup.html`: Extension UI and settings panel.
-- `popup.js`: Settings management and communication handler
+- `popup.js`: Settings management and communication handler.
-- `content.js`: YouTube page modifications and feature implementation
+- `content.js`: YouTube page modifications and feature implementation.
-- `background.js`: Browser event handling and extension lifecycle management
+- `background.js`: Browser event handling and extension lifecycle management.
-- `manifest.json`: Extension configuration and permissions
+- `manifest.json`: Extension configuration and permissions.
-- `icons/`: Extension icons in various sizes
+- `icons/`: Extension icons in various sizes.

 ### Permissions
 The extension requires the following permissions:
-- `storage`: For saving user preferences
+- `storage`: For saving user preferences.
-- `activeTab`: For modifying YouTube page content
+- `activeTab`: For modifying YouTube page content.
-- `tabs`: For handling tab updates and navigation
+- `tabs`: For handling tab updates and navigation.
-- `scripting`: For injecting required scripts
+- `scripting`: For injecting required scripts.
-- `webNavigation`: For handling YouTube page navigation
+- `webNavigation`: For handling YouTube page navigation.

 ## Development

 ### Setup
-1. Fork and clone the repository
+1. Fork and clone the repository.
-2. Make your changes to the relevant files
+2. Make your changes to the relevant files.
 3. Test the extension:
-   - Navigate to `about:debugging#/runtime/this-firefox`
+   - Navigate to `about:debugging#/runtime/this-firefox`.
-   - Click "Load Temporary Add-on"
+   - Click "Load Temporary Add-on".
-   - Select `manifest.json`
+   - Select `manifest.json`.
-   - Verify your changes on YouTube
+   - Verify your changes on YouTube.

 ## License
 This project is not licensed at all.
 Just use at your own discretion and do whatever you like : )